 In addition, the Coastal Act defines Environmentally Sensitive Habitat Areas (ESHAs) as any area in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and development.
 In 1979, the California State Water Resources Control Board designated the intertidal and offshore areas from Mugu Lagoon to Latigo Point in Malibu, which includes the proposed project site, as an Area of Special Biological Significance (ASBS).
 This designation is given to areas requiring protection of species or biological communities to the extent that alteration of natural water quality is undesirable.
+Observation of the subject site by staff has indicated that the bluff slope ESHA has been severely degraded due to development and the presence of ornamental and invasive plant species used for landscaping.
 Section 30240 of the Coastal Act permits development in areas that have been designated as ESHAs only when the location of the proposed development is dependent upon those habitat resources and when such development is protected against significant reduction in value.

-As previously mentioned, the applicant is requesting "after the fact" approval for the unpermitted construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, and approximately 98 cu. yds. of grading (49 cu. yds. cut and 49 cu. yds. fill) on a coastal bluff face.
-The proposed development is located on the face of a coastal bluff which is designated as Environmentally Sensitive Habitat Area (ESHA) by the certified Malibu/Santa Monica Mountains Land Use Plan.
+As previously mentioned, the applicant is requesting, in part, "after the fact" approval for the unpermitted construction of a 330 sq. ft. cabana, a 580 sq. ft. wooden deck, a concrete block retaining wall for the cabana, a stairway, wooden retaining walls for the stairway, and approximately 98 cu. yds. of grading (49 cu. yds. cut and 49 cu. yds. fill) on a coastal bluff face.
+The above mentioned development is located on the face of a coastal bluff which is designated as Environmentally Sensitive Habitat Area (ESHA) by the certified Malibu/Santa Monica Mountains Land Use Plan.
 The coastal bluffs west of Point Dume, including the project site, provide habitat for a relatively rare and restricted plant community (Southern Coastal Bluff Scrub).
 Further, offshore kelp beds, also designated as ESHA, are located along this portion of coast.
-Although the bluff on the subject site has been substantially altered and primarily landscaped with horticultural species, these bluffs still provide nesting, feeding, and shelter sites for shore birds and remain an important part of the shoreline ecosystem.
+Although the bluff on the subject site has been substantially altered and primarily landscaped with horticultural species, these bluffs, of which the subject site is a part, still provide nesting, feeding, and shelter sites for shore birds and remain an important part of the shoreline ecosystem.

 To assist in the determination of whether a project is consistent with Section 30230, 30231, 30240, and 30251 of the Coastal Act, the Commission has, in past Malibu coastal development permit actions, looked to the certified LUP for guidance.
 The Malibu LUP has been found to be consistent with the Coastal Act and provides specific standards for development along the Malibu coast and within the Santa Monica Mountains.
 For instance, in concert with Sections 30230, 30231, and 30240 of the Coastal Act, Policy 98 of the LUP provides that development should have no significant adverse impacts on sensitive marine and beach habitat areas.
 Policy 99 provides that development in areas adjacent to sensitive beach and marine habitat areas be designed and sited to prevent impacts which could degrade the environmentally sensitive habitat areas.
-Policy 101 provides that only resource dependent uses be permitted in sensitive marine and beach habitat areas.
+Policy 101 of the LUP provides that only resource dependent uses be permitted in sensitive marine and beach habitat areas.